-ER 1130-2-550 Chapter 3-2 g. states, "master plans will focus on four primary components: (1) regional and ecosystem needs, (2) project resource capabilities and suitability, (3) expressed public interests that are compatible with authorized purposes, and (4) environmental sustainability elements.
+ER 1130-2-550 Chapter 3-2g states, "Master plans will focus on four primary components: (1) regional and ecosystem needs, (2) project resource capabilities and suitability, (3) expressed public interests that are compatible with authorized purposes, and (4) environmental sustainability elements.
 The MP will ensure that natural and cultural resource mandates and considerations are incorporated.
 The MP also will ensure that economy, quality, need, and appropriate scale be given equal attention in the management of resources and facilities".
-Chapter 3 of EP 1130-2-550 shall be referenced for specific guidance on the format and content of a MP.

-EP 1130-2-550 Chapter 3-6, requires "Clearly written statements that set forth measurable and attainable current and future management and development activities that support the stated goals of the MP, Environmental Operating Principles (EOPs), and applicable national performance measures.
+Specifically related to goals and objectives, EP 1130-2-550 Chapter 3-6, requires "Clearly written statements that set forth measurable and attainable current and future management and development activities that support the stated goals of the MP, Environmental Operating Principles (EOPs), and applicable national performance measures.
 They must be consistent with authorized project purposes, Federal laws and directives, regional needs, resource capabilities, and take public input into account as well as State Comprehensive Recreation Plans (SCORP).
 These objectives must maximize project benefits, meet public needs, and foster environmental sustainability."